Using SVD for Topic Modeling: Introduction

+In real applications, $(n,p)$ are usually very large, but $K$ is small.
+The topic model imposes a low-rank structure on $\mathbb{E}[D]$.
+We are interested in estimating $A$ from $D$.

+In the literature, there are two major approaches to topic modeling.
+The first is Latent Dirichlet Allocation (LDA) \citep{blei2003latent}.
+It imposes a Dirichlet prior on $w_1,w_2,\ldots,w_n$ and estimates $A$ by variational EM algorithms.
+The second is the anchor word approach \citep{Ge}.
+It imposes the ``anchor word assumption" (see Definition~\ref{def:anchor}) on $A_1,A_2,\ldots,A_K$ and estimates model parameters by computing an approximate nonnegative factorization on $D$.
+In this paper, we focus on topic model estimation when the anchor word assumption \citep{donoho2003does,Ge} is satisfied.

-\begin{defin} We call word $j$ an {\it anchor word}\footnote{The term was introduced by \cite{Ge}, in connection to the separable conditions for Nonnegative Matrix Factorization \citep{donoho2003does}.} if row $j$ of $A$ has exactly one nonzero entry, and an {\it anchor word for topic $k$} if the nonzero entry locates at column $k$, $1 \leq k \leq K$. \end{defin} It is believed that for each of the $K$ topics, there are a few anchor words.
-This is also supported by empirical evidence; see Section~\ref{subsec:realdata}.
+\begin{defin} We call word $j$ an {\it anchor word} if row $j$ of $A$ has exactly one nonzero entry, and an {\it anchor word for topic $k$} if the nonzero entry is located at column $k$, $1 \leq k \leq K$. \end{defin}